WaterfallFMS/heroku-cedar/README.md

 This is a vagrant Heroku cedar stack instance that can be used to manually test an application in a heroku like environment.
 It uses the precompiled version of [heroku-cedar](https://github.com/ejholmes/vagrant-heroku).

+This will produce a working heroku instance, and should not be confused with [waterfall-heroku-vagrant](http://github.com/WaterfallFMS/waterfall-heroku-vagrant) which would produce a Vagrant box that could be used as the box (instead of using the precompiled heroku-cedar box).

 # Simple Setup

 1. Edit the Vagrantfile and add any configs that your app might need